Tips for Graduates Entering the Workforce During COVID-19

 New graduates can prepare to leave school and find a job during the COVID-19 outbreak by following these steps:

-1. Apply for federal, state and local relief efforts available to you
+1. Apply for federal, provincial, and local relief efforts available to you

 Potential support could include: